waku-org/js-waku/guides/relay-receive-send-messages.md

 const wakuNode = await Waku.create();
 ```

-# Connect to other peers
+# Connect to Other Peers

 The Waku instance needs to connect to other peers to communicate with the network.
 You are free to choose any method to bootstrap and DappConnect will ship with new methods in the future.